← Back to 後漢書

 [] []

 A Secretariat seat was open; the emperor told officers at six hundred bushels and above to sit an examination on government, astronomy, and occult learning, with top scorers to be appointed.
 Confident in his own talent, Zhai Pu resented the former grand astrologer Sun Yi and feared Yi would be chosen ahead of him, so he paid Yi a visit.
 Once seated he wept continuously and said nothing else.
-Sun Yi asked why; Zhai Pu claimed the prognostications named a rebel Sun Deng who would be destroyed by eunuchs on account of his cleverness.
+Yi, wondering, asked him; Pu said, 'The charts and books record a Han traitor named Sun Deng who will be ruined by inner-court eunuchs because of his talents and wisdom.
 From your looks, he said, Yi seemed the man the prophecy described.
-[1] He added that, owing to Yi's kindness to him, he wept for the calamity about to strike Yi.
+[1] He added that, owing to Yi's kindness to him, he wept for the calamity about to strike Yi."
 Terrified, Sun Yi filed a illness report and skipped the exam.
 [2] With Yi out of the running, Zhai Pu took first place and became a Secretariat director.

 35